Ground Ivy has scalloped leaves like Henbit and Dead Nettle

 Barn Yard Grass Does Not Have A Ligule

 Here is a research tip when you’re trying to figure out what grass you have in front of you.
 Do a google search using the botanical name you think it might be then add the name: Umberto Quattrocchi.
 He’s a grass expert with definitive publications, and fortunately not a common name.
-Usually you will get an except from from of his (rightfully) expensive books on the first page of your search.
+Usually you will get an except from one of his (rightfully) expensive books on the first page of your search.
 Once you go to the reference you sometimes have to page up or down a page or two because his entries tend to be detail heavy and long.
 But it is a way to access expert material on grasses without spending thousands.

 Green Deane’s Itemized Plant Profile: Barnyard Grass